blacklane/jvm-source-guidelines/README.md

 ## Applying these guidelines

 To apply these guidelines to your own project clone, you can download our styling configuration files and import them to your IDE.
-Both Java and Kotlin style configurations are in this repository, named `java_code_style.xml` and `kotlin_code_style.xml`.
+Both Java and Kotlin style configurations are in this repository, named [java_code_style.xml](java_code_style.xml) and [kotlin_code_style.xml](kotlin_code_style.xml).

 To import, go to your IntelliJ IDEA (or Android Studio) Preferences, then Editor -> Code Style -> Java (or Kotlin, respectively).
 On top of your right pane, there will be an import button available.
 Select the appropriate file and save.
 Verify from the dropdown menu that the appropriate style is being used.